Skip to content

 3. You will have to go to the Applications directory in the Terminal.
 Therefore, type cd /Applications/ and execute the command.

-4. Type sudo rm -rf Safari.app/ and execute; it will ask for your password.
-Enter your Password, and the Safari browser will be Uninstalled shortly.
+5. Enter your Password, and the Safari browser will be Uninstalled shortly.

 This is a go-to method to delete the Safari browser from the Mac computer.

-Manually Delete the files
+Manually Delete the Files from Finder

 For those who are using OS X 10.11 EI Captain or later, this method won’t work due to Apple Security and File Protection.
 However, if you are using an earlier version of Mac OS, you can manually delete the Safari files, hence, uninstalling the browser.